-For Mexican night we always have guacamole, some chips and beans.
+For Mexican night we always have guacamole, some chips, and beans.
 Big A knows she can eat these things if she doesn’t want the main course, although she will always at least eat the tortilla.

 I thought I would try to carry these themes onto other nights.
-We usually do some kind of pasta on Tuesday so now that is “Italian night” — were we will always have a special salad and tasty bread.
+We usually do some kind of pasta on Tuesday so now that is “Italian night” — where we will always have a special salad and tasty bread.
 I’m going to get Big A and Little D special salad bowls to pique their interest.
 Wednesdays are usually slow cook or leftover nights because I work.

-For now we’ll make Thursday “ethnic night” with an Asian influence, but will probably alternate this one with other meals.
-For some reason I just haven’t made many stir fries.
+For now, we’ll make Thursday “ethnic night” with an Asian influence but will probably alternate this one with other meals.
+For some reason, I just haven’t made many stir-fries.
 I’m trying this peanut recipe from Gina at Feed Our Families.
 But because my kids aren’t used to this, I need to provide some sides they know and like.
 Big A loves rice.
 Maybe a good fried rice in case that’s all they eat?
 I’m still working this one out.

 And Fridays, especially during Lent, are fish days.
 I remember when I interviewed Evelyn Tribole for our DHA guide and she mentioned how she took her son out for “Fishy Thursdays” and now he loves fish.